Improving livestock manure spreading rules and enforcement

 — Advocating for improvements in manure spreading, runoff management and non-point source performance standards in environmental law enforcement in Wisconsin (NR 151).

-On Wednesday, January 24th, the Wisconsin Department of Natural Resources will ask the state Natural Resources Board to approve its final rules to protect groundwater in sensitive areas from manure spreading in NR 151 of the Wisconsin Administrative Code.
-This rule revision is the result of years of work by advocates in northeast Wisconsin who are living with drinking water contaminated with nitrates, bacteria, and parasites.
-Midwest Environmental Advocates advocated for more stringent drinking water protections, but ultimately supports a compromise that will provide modest additional protections for residents of the northeast part of the state.
+On Wednesday, January 24th, the Wisconsin Natural Resources Board voted unanimously to approve final rules to protect groundwater in sensitive areas from manure spreading in NR 151 of the Wisconsin Administrative Code.
+This rule revision has been the result of years of work by advocates in northeast Wisconsin who are living with drinking water contaminated with nitrates, bacteria, and parasites.
+Midwest Environmental Advocates advocated for more stringent drinking water protections, but ultimately supported the compromise that will provide modest additional protections for residents of the northeast part of the state.
+The vote was covered in the media including the Milwaukee Journal Sentinel, the Wisconsin State Journal and the Kewaunee Comet.

 - The proposed rule includes additional protections only for the Silurian dolomite where there is 20 feet or less soil depth to bedrock.
 Researchers who study this region know that there are risks to groundwater beyond 20 feet depth to bedrock.
 DNR should revise the rule to provide protections for the entire Silurian dolomite region.
 DNR can then determine which standards or prohibitions are appropriate for different soil depths to bedrock.